 How Parents Can Help Their Kids With Anxiety

 If your child or teen is experiencing anxiety, listen to their concerns and seek professional help.
-Speak to your pediatrician or a counselor at school for an evaluation and possible referral to a credentialed therapist.
+Not all treatments need to come from a therapist.
+In some cases, a pediatrician or school counselor may be able to prescribe medication and even offer CBT.
+You can also ask them for a referral to a licensed therapist if that’s an option for you.
 Also, look into group therapy, which can be helpful because kids see that they aren’t the only ones who have anxiety.

 Kids see their parents and model their behavior, so if a parent or parents have anxiety, one of the most important ways they can help their kids is to get treatment themselves.